Miguel Vargas Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 19th in the league with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.5 K/9, which ranks 18th in MLB.

 - The Pirates' 4.33 team ERA ranks 18th across all MLB pitching staffs.

-- Pirates pitchers combine to give up the second-fewest home runs in baseball (81 total, one per game).
+- The Pirates allow the second-fewest home runs in baseball (82 total, one per game).

-- Keller (9-3) is trying for his 10th win when he gets the starting nod for the Pirates in his 18th start of the season.
-He has a 3.34 ERA in 105 2/3 innings pitched, with 118 strikeouts.
+- Ortiz (2-3) takes the mound for the Pirates in his 10th start of the season.
+He's put together a 4.11 ERA in 50 1/3 innings pitched, with 31 strikeouts.

-- His most recent appearance came on Wednesday against the San Diego Padres, when the right-hander threw six innings, surrendering one earned run while giving up four hits.
+- In his most recent outing on Thursday against the San Diego Padres, the righty went 4 2/3 innings, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.